chenjing999/PowerBI/Filtering.md

 Drag ScenarioName from Fields pane to 'Filters on this visual' in the Filters pane (Add data fields here)

 Do the same for Forecast, and Budget respectively.
 Answer: Forecast Amount 18.13bn  (Actual: 18.34bn.
 Budget: 17.17bn)

+### Turning off interactions
+interaction icon -- O/ --the circle with the line through it.

+Select the 'Budget Product Solid' visual.

+Go into the interaction editing mode in the Format tab at the top of the screen.

+Turn off the interactions with each of the three cards.

+Click the TV bar in the 'Budget Product Solid' visual.
+Amount in Budget card.
+(Answer: Budget: 17.17bn)